MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-setting-up-integration-with-dynamics-sales.md

 ---
 title: Setting Up User Accounts for Integrating with Microsoft Dataverse | Microsoft Docs
-description: Learn how to set up the user accounts that the apps use to exchange data, and that people use to access and synchronise data in the apps.
+description: 'Learn how to set up the user accounts that the apps use to exchange data, and that people use to access and synchronise data in the apps.'
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.keywords: null
 ms.date: 04/01/2021
 ms.author: bholtorf
-ms.openlocfilehash: 7683c301131fa5729d74e1c6ef70880db7f3327d
-ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/30/2022
-ms.locfileid: "9607354"
 ---
-# <a name="setting-up-user-accounts-for-integrating-with-microsoft-dataverse"></a>Setting Up User Accounts for Integrating with Microsoft Dataverse
+# Setting Up User Accounts for Integrating with Microsoft Dataverse

 This article provides an overview of how to set up the user accounts that are required to integrate [!INCLUDE[prod_short](includes/cds_long_md.md)] with [!INCLUDE[prod_short](includes/prod_short.md)].

-## <a name="set-up-the-administrator-user-account"></a>Set up the administrator user account
+## Set up the administrator user account

 You must add your administrator user account for [!INCLUDE[prod_short](includes/prod_short.md)] as a user in [!INCLUDE[cds_long](includes/cds_long_md.md)].
 When you set up the connection between [!INCLUDE[prod_short](includes/prod_short.md)] and [!INCLUDE[prod_short](includes/cds_long_md.md)] we'll use this account once to install and configure some required components.